SkBlaz/singularity-container-tutorial/README.md

 ## Enter Singularity

 Singularity containers are the scientific twin brother of the widely used docker containers.
-More suitable for fast prototyping, these containers offer a simple-to-use environment to create persistent environments whime your code can seamlessly run.
+More suitable for fast prototyping, these containers offer a simple-to-use environment to create persistent environments where your code can seamlessly run.
 To help Bob, you decide to:

 1. [Teach him how to install the Singularity environment on a given machine: *this is a must-have*](installation.md)
 2. [Teach him how to run a _pre-compiled_ Singularity image.](running.md)